helixhorned/ljremarkable/README.md

 > **CAUTION**: Do **not** leave the SSH session as `root` until you have verified that the edits have their intended effect!
-That is, after editing and saving the file, one should verify that it is still possible to log in as `root` and as the new user.
+That is, after editing and saving the file, one should verify that it is still possible to log in as `root` and as the new user.\
+It is advisable to use a wired connection for this step.

 ### Putting it together